yogsototh/yblog/multi/blog/Vim-as-IDE.md

 using `°` which is nicely positioned on my `azerty` keyboard.
 You should use a key close to `*`.

 So what `°` is doing?
-It read the string under the cursor and search for it in all files.
+It reads the string under the cursor and search for it in all files.
 Really useful to search where a function is used.

 If you type `<space>/` followed by a string, it will search for all